ivanStraltsou/code-wars/katas/instanceof/readme.md

 Implement `instanceOf` function to emulate `instanceof` operator behavior.
 It should be possible to mix it into any prototype.

-Hint

-> Checkout <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object" target="_blank">methods of the Object constructor</a>.
-It will help you to access the proto in legal way.

 ```js
 var newInstance = new YourObj();